MohammadYAmmar/Motors-Control-System/Two-servo motor control system/README.md

 The two engines were simulated on a TinkerCad
-(GIF Simulation in Tinkercad to Two-servo motor control system.gif)

 In addition to practically, but using a single motor to provide it at the present time to understand the experience